HelpYourNGO - Livelihood - Mann-Deshi-Foundation

 Bankers : IDBI Bank, Axis Bank

-Trustees/Directors/Managing Committee: : Ms. Chetna Sinha - President, Mr. Jawahar Deshmane - Vice-President, Ms. Rekha Kulkarni - Managing Trustee, Dr. Dhairyabala Jayant Shaha - Member, Dr. Ruchi Lal Sangoi - Member, Dr. Veena Vishvajit Ambike - Member, Ms. Falguni Devendra Gada - Member
+Trustees/Directors/Managing Committee: : Ms. Chetna Sinha - President, Mr. Jawahar Deshmane - Vice-President, Ms. Rekha Kulkarni - Managing Trustee, Dr. Dhairyabala Jayant Shaha - Trustee, Dr. Ruchi Lal Sangoi - Trustee, Dr. Veena Vishvajit Ambike - Trustee, Ms. Falguni Devendra Gada - Trustee

 Major Interventions: